-The Lowland Leader Award is a nationally accredited scheme developed and administered by the national Mountain Training Boards.
+The Lowland Leader Award is a nationally accredited scheme developed and administered by the five Mountain Training boards across the UK and Ireland.
 The award is designed to train and assess those who wish to lead groups on day walks in lowland countryside and woodland in summer conditions1.